NautiluX/slide/README.md

 * `aspect(default=a)`: the required aspect ratio of the picture to display.
 Valid values are 'a' (all), 'l' (landscape) and 'p' (portrait)
 * `background_opacity(default=150)`: opacity of the background filling image between 0 (black background) and 255
 * `blur_radius(default=20)`: blur radius of the background filling image
+* `-v` or `--verbose`: Verbose debug output when running, plus a thumbnail of the original image in the bottom left of the screen
+* `--stretch`: When in aspect mode 'l' or 'p' crop the image rather than leaving a blurred background.
+For example, in landscape mode this will make images as wide as the screen and crop the top and bottom to fit.
 * `-O` is used to create a overlay string.
   * It defines overlays for all four edges in the order `top-left;top-right;bottom-left;bottom-right`
   * All edges overlays are separated by `;`